 It didn’t drift back until quite a few years later when my mum was diagnosed with arthritis and I was fearful that the painful stiffness in my neck and shoulders were the onset of arthritis in me too.
 I joined a weekly local yoga class and recognized of course that this pain was all due to the stress and tension I carried around with me.

 Yoga became an essential part of my life when I realised how significant it had been in helping me come through into the light at the end of one of life’s dark tunnels.
 It was at that point that I knew I wanted (and needed) to give back to yoga what it had given me and I sought out a British Wheel of Yoga Teaching Diploma course.

 In order to maintain my BWY teacher status I am required to do Continuous Professional Development.
 I really can’t imagine not doing so – the more I learn, the more I realise there is to learn!

-I’ve taught yoga full time, but at the moment due to increasing family responsibilities, although it is hard to do so, I feel it is right to cut back my teaching load to a manageable part-time level.
+I’ve taught yoga full time, then part time, but at the moment due to increasing family responsibilities, although it is hard to do so, I feel I need to stop teaching altogether for a while.